dedsecisamood/thinkdots/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the DedSec License.
 Use it, learn from it, and build something amazing.

 ---

-Created with ❤️ by **dedsecisamood** & **Antigravity AI**.
+Created with ❤️ by **dedsecisamood**